wenet-e2e/wenet/docs/UIO.md

 sequence, which solves the problem of slow random reading performance.
 Different compressed packets can be read randomly to ensure the global randomness of data.

-The new IO method takes into account both small data sets and large data sets， and provides two data reading methods.
+The new IO method takes into account both small datasets and large datasets， and provides two data reading methods.
 We call it UIO.
 The overall design of UIO is shown in the figure below:

 ![UIO System Design](./images/UIO_system.png)

 Some necessary explanations about the above figure:
-- Small IO(raw) supports small datasets, which we call raw mode.
+- Small IO(raw) supports small datasets, which we call ``raw`` mode.
 This mode only supports local file reading.
 The required documents must be sorted into Kaldi style file: wav.scp and text.(It's the same as before)
-- Big IO supports(shared) supports large datasets, which we call shard mode.
+- Big IO(shared) supports large datasets, which we call ``shard`` mode.
 This mode can support both local file reading and network cloud storage file reading.
 The required files must be sorted into compressed packages.
 Audio (wav) and label (txt) are stored in a single compressed package in sequence.